IBMDeveloperUK/pixiedust-spark-wml/README.md

 ### Before you start

-[Sign up](https://ibm.biz/BdZCKW) for an IBM Cloud account and access Watson Studio].
+[Sign up](https://ibm.biz/BdZCKW) for an IBM Cloud account and access Watson Studio.

 1. At the top of your IBM Cloud dashboard click `Create Resource`.
 You can find the dashboard under the hamburger menu at the top left.
 1. Search for Watson Studio and click on the tile